 into your working copy.

-Continuing with our running example, let's suppose that a
+Continuing with our running example, let's suppose

-important changes in the
+to make important changes in the

 /trunk.
 It's in your best